EV Public Charging: Stations, Prices, and Operators

 Public charging operators in New Zealand

 Public charging stations are managed by different operators.
-To charge your vehicle, you will need to use an app.
+To charge your vehicle, you will need to use an app (except for Plug and Save – accepts contactless payment).

 Nationwide coverage, fast (> 150 kW) chargers